Why do we wear Halloween costumes?

 As mentioned in a previous post about the tradition of carving pumpkins, the tradition of dressing as a ghost or a goblin came from these pagan traditions, and eventually the Irish and Scottish immigrants who came to American in the 1840s not only brought the idea of carving vegetables, but also wearing disguises for Halloween.

 In recent time, Halloween is a hugely commercial holiday, raking in $12.2 billion for 2023 in the United States.
 “This year’s Halloween spending is expected to surpass pre-pandemic levels,” states USA Today.
-“The highest Halloween spending clocked in at $9.1 billion in 2017…Consumers are expecting to spend $108.24 per person this year…” With that said, one can imagine that the types of costumes and the intellectual properties that want to get involved in the holiday are legion.
+“The highest Halloween spending clocked in at $9.1 billion in 2017…Consumers are expecting to spend $108.24 per person this year…” With that said, one can imagine that intellectual property costumes are legion.
 As such, there is never any shortage of costumes from any television show, video game, YouTube celebrity, and so on.

 The transformation from Halloween costumes has changed from what it started as in ancient times during Pagan tradition to how it ended up as a commercialized celebration in modern times.
 Yet, traces of the ancient practice are still in existence as kids and adults dress in a costumes and celebrate Halloween on the last day of October each year.
 While they may not be wearing costumes to ward off the dead, costumes still invite treats for the wearers.